 In the summer of 2017, I first reinvested $250,000 into a RealtyShares Domestic Equity Fund.
 I already had $250,000 invested with them and I liked the projects they were choosing.
 After spending the rest of the year making low ball offers on SF real estate and losing, I invested another $300,000 in the fund in December 2017.
 Given 100% of my real estate crowdfunding are equity investments, there is no set monthly dividend.
 Each of the 12 investments in the fund have different timetables and objectives.
 I’m simply estimating that I’ll earn $9,600 for the year.

 If my RealtyShares investments achieves their objective blended return of 15% a year, I could earn a compounded $70,000 – $120,000 a year, which would really boost my passive income returns.
 However, I don’t expect them or any private investments to achieve their target.
 Instead, I’m hoping for a solid 8% a year return instead.

-It was easier recouping the lost $60,000 in rental income than I expected.
+It was easier recouping the lost $60,000 in rental property income than I expected.
 For so long, my primary mindset for passive income was rental income.
-Having $815,000 less debt, but still generating roughly the same amount of passive income with a much larger cash balance feels great.
-Meanwhile, having less debt during the 10%+ February 2018 stock market correction and all the recent natural disasters also made me feel more at ease.
-Finally, my passive income portfolio got even more passive, which is good to a newly minted father.
+Having $815,000 less mortgage debt, but still generating roughly the same amount of passive income with a much larger cash balance feels great.
+Further, my passive income portfolio got even more passive, which is good as a stay at home dad to a newborn.